ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 ### [Data type notes](#c)

 #### [Truthy and Falsy](#c)
-- Anything positive or negative is truthy
+- Anything positive or negative is truthy and `0` is falsy.
-- `0` is not falsy
 - `(x = #)` returns `x` not `#`
 	- Ex: `x = 10` returns `10`
 	- Ex: `x = 0` returns `0`